 - Wash the tomatoes and peppers.
 Slice the tomatoes in half and place cut-side up on a parchment paper-lined baking sheet.
 Place the whole peppers on the tray.
 Place the baking sheet in the oven for approximately 45 minutes, or until roasted and the skins blacken.

 - Once the tomatoes and peppers have blackened remove the tray from the oven.
-Remove the stems and place the peppers in the container of a blender.
+Peel the blackened skin, remove the stems, and place the peppers in the container of a blender.
 Move the tomatoes to the container.
 To the container, add the lemon juice, Worcestershire, hot sauce, garlic, celery salt, and grated horseradish.
 Add the water along with a pinch of salt and a grind of black pepper.
 Pulse the blender until all contents are blended.
 The Bloody Mary base should be thick but still able to pour.
 If it is too thick add more water.

 - In a small bowl add the lemon juice, and in another small bowl add the salt.
 Invert a large glass into the bowl of lemon juice and moisten the rim.
 Put the rim into the salt and move around until the salt coats the rim.
 Add ice cubes to the glass and pour 1½ ounces of vodka.
 Pour enough of the Bloody Mary base to fill.
 Garnish with a celery stalk and a pickled okra and garlic clove on a toothpick.
 Add a slice of crispy bacon and serve.